mrgoodsire/AgeofAshes/Session_Notes.md

 We kill it and it says, "Take me with you!"

-We heal up Asemer.
+We heal up Asemar.
 1 elixir of life, treat wounds, 2 healing spells.
 We heal Gus.
 2 elixirs of life.

 #### Room Loot